bdd/macosx-tools/README.markdown

 Ideal for saving battery when bluetooth connection is not needed.
 Created to be used as a HotKey trigger via Quicksilver.

+### update_chromium.sh ###
+Check the latest Chromium snapshot build and update local installation.
+Will ask if you want to kill already running Chromium before updating and launch back after update.

+Corners of this tool is still sharp.
+USE AT YOUR OWN RISK!

 ## Licensing ##
 All software in this repository is available under BSD license unless stated otherwise.